 At present, active noise reduction is divided into three types of noise reduction: feedforward noise reduction, feedback noise reduction, and feedforward and feedback combined doubly-fed noise reduction.
 Feedforward noise reduction is to design the microphone outside the earphone away from the speaker, while feedback noise reduction is to design the microphone near the speaker.
 Compared with feedback noise reduction, feedforward noise reduction is easier to implement.
 Feedback noise reduction can collect noise information and feedback, making the sound closer to the human ear, but the microphone may be affected by the sound of the speaker.
 The requirements for the algorithm are higher.

 Does active noise reduction damage hearing?

 Generally, we divide the sound we hear into high frequency, intermediate frequency and low frequency.
 20 to 200 Hz belongs to low frequency, 200 to 4000 Hz belongs to intermediate frequency, and 4000 to 20000 Hz belongs to high frequency.

 High-frequency noise in life is relatively small, but some warning sounds, such as car speakers have some high-frequency components, have irreversible damage to the human ear.
-In a noisy environment, for example, the noise environment is 70 decibels, then at least 75 or 80 decibels must be put on the music to suppress the noise.
+For example, in a noisy environment, the noise environment is 70 decibels, then at least 75 or 80 decibels must be put on the music to suppress the noise.
 If the ambient noise is only 30 dB, then 45 dB of music can be heard clearly.

 When the surrounding environment is noisier, the louder the sound is, the more serious the damage to the ears will be.
 In particular, in order to ensure the effect of bass in music, some mobile phones will use some compensation methods to make the bass louder.
-Active noise cancelling earphones can neutralize this part of the noise through active noise reduction technology to achieve the effect of protecting hearing.
+Active noise-cancelling earphones can neutralize this part of the noise through active noise reduction technology to protect hearing.